 The international students participated in the mobility programs offered by the universities.
 Universities from all over the world have been carrying out mobility program for years since it is one of the most popular programs among university students.
 This is because such program could lead to a beginning of a relationship and communication among universities.
-Nonetheless, the students who participated in the mobility program have gotten the opportunity for their experience advancement and pick up a lot more information and knowledge about the universities from the other countries as well as gaining more knowledge about the new culture in the university (Roslan et al., 2018).
-Besides that, those students who participated in the mobility program abroad, students take courses at the host university and they will be able to get their credit transferred.
+Nonetheless, the students who participated in the mobility program have gotten the opportunity for their experience advancement and pick up a lot more information and knowledge about the universities from the other countries as well as gaining more knowledge about the new culture in the university (Nur Maisarah Roslan et al., 2018).
+Besides that, those students who participated in the mobility program will also be able to learn new adventurous experience during their stay as short as one week to four months.
+During the mobility program abroad, students take courses at the host university and they will be able to get their credit transferred.
 This is provided that the courses are equivalent and accepted by their home university.
 Therefore, students will still be able to finish their studies and graduate on time instead of having to extend semesters while they are studying abroad.

 Floyd (2008) claimed that a wide range of benefits and outcomes are offered to exchange students who are willing to explore onto the international adventure of new experiences.
 These are linked together to establish the main exchange program experience.
-Students exchange program offers a wide range of benefits such as international learning and knowledge that drives them forward towards accepting and acknowledging of a range of cultures and community views, language acquisition is gained through practical involvement, awareness and implementation of substitution, various approach of learning method, analytical and problem solving skills, increased awareness towards global issues and much wider general knowledge and self-development as well as interest that leads to the increased of self-confidence and self-esteem (Roslan et. al., 2018).
+Students exchange program offers a wide range of benefits such as international learning and knowledge that drives them forward towards accepting and acknowledging of a range of cultures and community views, language acquisition is gained through practical involvement, awareness and implementation of substitution, various approach of learning method, analytical and problem solving skills, increased awareness towards global issues and much wider general knowledge and self-development as well as interest that leads to the increased of self-confidence and self-esteem (Nur Maisarah Roslan et. al., 2018).
 It can be seen that it is the most obvious change in exchange students who just returned home.
 Their maturity and self-confidence are shown by the need to overcome any encounters that are outside of their familiarised support system or comfort zone, being an addition into another family and the growth of friendships that will last a very long time.